jfilatow/AI-Playbook/ai-playbook/pages/getting-started/the-four-pillars.md

 ### 4. Capable Code Generation Model

 **Purpose:** Use the most capable LLM model for the task you are running to get good quality results.
-Not all tasks need advanced models, so select the most cost-effective model that can achieve the outcome you want.
+Not all tasks need advanced thinking models, so select the most cost-effective model that can achieve the outcome you want.
+Consider thingking models for planning tasks and general models for lower level tasks.

 **Where to create:** The AI IDE tools typically let you select which model to use when prompting the LLM.